Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 Implementation of protocol

-Prerequisites for medical practitioners administering the vaccine
+Prerequisites for medical practitioners and authorised nurse/midwife immunisers administering the vaccine

-Medical practitioners operating under this protocol must:
+Health practitioners operating under this Protocol must:

-• have read and understood this protocol and comply with the protocol in relation to the administration of the vaccine and the selection of targeted persons to receive the vaccine
+• have read and understood this Protocol and comply with the Protocol in relation to the administration of the Vaccine and the selection of targeted persons to receive the Vaccine.
+Practice in accordance with any practice conditions imposed by the person’s place of employment and the endorsements, notations and conditions on the person’s registration

-• ensure records relating to the administration of the vaccine are retained in the medical record and are uploaded to the Australian Immunisation Register (AIR) (unless the patient makes a specific request that their vaccination is not recorded in the AIR).
+• ensure records relating to the administration of the Vaccine are retained in the medical record and are uploaded to the Australian Immunisation Register (AIR) unless the patient makes a specific request that their vaccination is not recorded in the AIR.

 Requirements for vaccine administration